A template to get started with __frgmnt

 Right now, it's basically finished, at least in the sense that it's functional and in active use.
 Of course, it'll never be truly done.
 I'll keep improving it over time.

 This repo is not just the bare CMS: it's more of a template project.
-Alongside the core, it includes an extension that handles the entire frontend to demonstrate customizeablity.
+Alongside the core, it includes an extension that handles the entire frontend with a minimal setup to demonstrate customizability.
 By doing this, I thought it would make it easier to understand how the whole thing fits together and how you might structure your own setup.

 License